 First, though, a word or two on how to successfully paint wrinkle finish paint.
 The original paint used on the BC-348 and all military and commercial gear from the fifties on back was a two-part process that required a base coat of nitrocellulose lacquer that was allowed to dry.
 Then a catalyst was sprayed onto the lacquer base.
 The panels were then put into ovens that baked the paint and the wrinkle developed in the oven.
 That's why most vintage wrinkle paint jobs have the wrinkle on the outside and smooth gloss black paint on the inside.
 The inside wasn't sprayed with the catalyst.

 Today, we use paint that is a one-part process that is heat activated.
 I do all of my painting outside so the heat comes from incandescent lamps.
 First, the paint has to be applied with very heavy successive coats separated by just a few minutes.
-I use three heavy coats applied at different angles for each coat and separate each application by a couple of minutes.
+I use a minimum of three heavy coats applied at different angles for each coat and separate each application by a couple of minutes.
 Next, to apply heat I use 100 watt light bulbs in clip-on utility lamps with aluminum shades.
 These are available at Home Depot for less than $10 each.
 I usually use three lamps suspended over the panel about 10" to 12" above the panel.
 The three lamps will heat the paint and the panel and the wrinkle process will start in about 10 minutes.
 I standby with a hand-held heat gun and after about 10 minutes, when the wrinkling starts, I use the heat gun to apply more heat around the corners and places where the lamps don't heat the panel very well.
 For stubborn areas, the heat gun will force the wrinkle but don't apply too much heat or the paint will "gloss" and the wrinkle won't match.
 After about another 5 to 10 minutes the wrinkling should be complete and now remove all heat and let the panel cool down for about 30 minutes.
 When the panel is cool, the paint will be set-up enough to handle.
 Let the paint cure overnight before mounting any screws or parts to the panel.
 If you can wait a little longer, like a week, the paint will be much harder and resistant to scratching or other types of damage.

 Now comes the tedious part.
 You'll notice that the silver nomenclature on an original front panel is bare aluminum.
 Originally, after the panel was painted the paint over the nomenclature was "ground off."
 Originally, the nomenclature was much higher and when just "ground" down slightly, the bare metal showed through as silver lettering.
 This time we can't do that since the lettering was already ground down once and now the lettering is just above the paint level.
 I make a small tool that consists of an industrial razor blade piece about .25" wide that is mounted to a small wooden handle.
 With this tool I can carefully "shave" the wrinkle finish paint off of the nomenclature but the lettering still isn't bright. >>>